 Please see Holiday Information Sheet for this holidays individual departures itinerary (located under View Departures & Book tab)

-Arrive Bangkok and continue on Thai Airways flight to Ho Chi Minh City.
+Arrive in Bangkok and connect to another flight to Ho Chi Minh City.
 On arrival we will transfer to our hotel to relax before we take a tour of the city.

 We will take a stroll toward the Saigon River along Dong Khoi Street, which figured prominently in Graham Greene’s famous Vietnam novel, The Quiet American, to the Saigon Opera House, a commanding building completed in 1901.
 Shelled during World War II, it was used to shelter French citizens fleeing North Vietnam in 1954, the year Vietnam earned its independence from France.
 The tour continues with a stop at the Reunification Palace, where a North Vietnamese tank crashed through the gates in 1975 to end a war that killed an estimated 58,000 Americans and 3 million Vietnamese.
 We continue with a visit to Tan Dinh church and nearby Tan Dinh market.
 Tan Dinh church is a complete contrast to traditional Notre Dame Cathedral, but equally impressive with its high steeple and distinctive pink design.
 It is one of the most beautiful and unique churches in Ho Chi Minh city with its dazzling architecture and sculpture patterns, and inside is just as dramatic!
 Wrap up your day with a wander through the vibrant Tan Dinh market next door, where you can haggle for a bargain.
 Our evening will finish with a culinary adventure in the heart of Saigon in Nguyen Dinh Chieu alley, a place well known for its abundance of street food.
 We’ll observe the small pop up restaurants, a nightly feature that disappear during the day.
 We may even try some of the local food such as a Vietnamese sandwich, Banh Xeo, shellfish, broken rice and even rice paper pizza!

 Today we visit the Cu Chi Tunnels.
 The cramped tunnels were central to a few of the war’s strategic operations, including the famous 1968 Tet Offensive, and they didn’t escape damage.
 American B52 bombers dropped hundreds of missiles leaving huge tell-tale craters behind.
 The tunnels served not only as living quarters, but as supply routes and hospitals for thousands of guerrilla fighters.
-Many died there from malaria and other diseases, and a few were also born or married.
+Many died there from malaria and other diseases.
 Today they are viewed by some as a testimony to the Vietnamese people’s resiliency.

 Today we fly from Ho Chi Minh City to Danang and travel by road to Hoi An.